pooley182/Plex-Meta-Manager-Wiki/Settings-Attributes.md

 Use an [ISO 639-2 Language Code](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes) to specify the language to query TVDb in.

 If no language is specified or the specified language is not found then the original language is used.

+## Ignore IDs
+List or comma-separated String of TMDb/TVDb IDs to ignore in all collections

+## Ignore IMDb IDs
+List or comma-separated String of IMDb IDs to ignore in all collections